gosticks/octoprint-open-api/README.md

 # OctoPrint OpenAPI Definition

-This project contains OpenAPI definitions for the popular OctoPrint control library
+This project proved a unofficial OpenAPI specification for the popular open source 3D printer control software OctoPrint.
+The definitions are based on the currently available OctoPrint api documentation.

 ## Working on your OpenAPI Definition

 ### Install

 1. Install [Node JS](https://nodejs.org/).
-2. Clone this repo and run `npm install` in the repo root.
+2. Clone this repo and run `yarn install`/`npm install` in the repo root.

 ### Usage